Transgender and Gender Diverse Care

 We help students understand their goals and concerns with regard to gender affirmation.
 We follow the World Professional Association for Transgender Health (WPATH) guidelines and the informed consent model.
 To provide holistic support, we recommend a team-based approach with:

 - A mental health evaluation to address emotional concerns and provide support around gender exploration and/or challenges unique to transitioning.

 - A case manager that helps to get past medical records, coordinating with any outside providers, and understanding insurance coverage.
 In some situations, we may suggest a psychiatry evaluation.

 - A medical provider for an evaluation of your health status, support and assistance with medications, contraception, gender identification cards, fertility preservation options and potential prescription of gender affirming hormones

 Your primary team members communicate regularly regarding ongoing questions and concerns.
-This communication may be via phone, secure message or in person at team meetings.
-The whole LIONS team meets on a routine basis to discuss students’ treatment plans and offer additional suggestions for how we can best support you.
+This communication may be via phone, secure message, or in person at team meetings.
+The whole Gender Diverse Care team meets on a routine basis to discuss students’ treatment plans and offer additional suggestions for how we can best support you.

 Mental Health Evaluation